Camp Nakamun is a summer camp and year-round retreat destination.

 I’ve been on staff in a year-round role at Nakamun since 2011.

 I grew up going to Nakamun and loving camp.
 I was that camper who would cry when it was time to go home so, I just never left.
-It is a huge blessing to be apart of this ministry with my family -husband Peter (Maintenance Manager at Camp) and kids, Gerald, Clara and Walter.
+It is a huge blessing to be apart of this ministry with my family -husband Peter (Maintenance Manager at Camp) and kids, Gerald, Clara, Walter, Edwin, Margo, and Lewis.

 Ministry Support Manager

-I’ve been on staff in a year-round role at Nakmun sinc 2013
+I’ve been on staff in a year-round role at Nakamun since 2013.

 Camp Nakamun has always been a special place for me.
 Even now, when I come to work, I am reminded of how cool it is to be helping create such a unique environment for kids to experience and come to life in.